Vedbar/DNA-seq_Somatic_Variants/README.md

 ---
 ### Few more steps
 #### Examine results in IGV.
 + Load:
-  - The BAM files
+  - The The BAM files
   - Germline AF resource and PoN VCF
   - Your filtered Mutect2 results (VCF)
   - What do you observe at these sites?